uncbiag/Awesome-Foundation-Models/README.md

 # Awesome-Foundation-Models
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of foundation models for vision and language tasks.
+A foundation model is a large-scale pretrained model (e.g., GPT-3) that can be adapted to many applications.
+This term was [first popularized](https://crfm.stanford.edu) by the Stanford Institute for Human-Centered Artificial Intelligence.
+This repository maintains a curated list of foundation models for vision and language tasks.
 Papers without code are not included.

-## What is a foundation model?
-In recent years, a new successful paradigm for building AI systems has emerged: Train one model on a huge amount of data and adapt it to many applications.
-We call such a model a foundation model.
-Learn more from [https://crfm.stanford.edu/](https://crfm.stanford.edu/).

 ## Papers